AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- Renaming of type functions (both associated and not associated).
+- Renaming of default AT synonym definitions in classes.
 - Fix stage-2 build failures.

 ## Parsing and Renaming